-Whenever you are getting ready to eat something, just open the app and snap a quick photo of meal or snack.
+Whenever you are getting ready to eat, just open the app and snap a quick photo of your meal or snack.

-We only ask you to make one quick decision at this point, is the choice you are making On or Off Path for you?
+Make one quick decision at this point, is the choice you are making On or Off path for you?

 Pro tip: Track everything! :)

 It really depends on how it fits into your current goals.
 There is no wrong answer, just be honest with yourself.